alnoki/AAAAAA/doc/setup/concepts/code.rst

 create pretty documentation elements that explain code:

 .. autoclass:: AAAAAA.ledger.Transaction
+   :noindex:

+..
+This is just for demonstration, thus :noindex:

 .. attention::
    We interrupt your drooling to return to :xref:`alnoki <alnoki-repos>`